MTHFR Gene Mutation, Methylation, and Mental Health: What the Evidence Says

 Low B12 and low folate have well-documented associations with depression, cognitive decline, and other psychiatric symptoms.
 Identifying and correcting deficiencies can be an important part of treatment.

-Riboflavin (B2) supports enzymes in one‑carbon metabolism and may help improve biochemical function in people with the C677T variant.
+Riboflavin (B2) supports enzymes in one-carbon metabolism.
+It may help improve biochemical function in people with the C677T variant.
 Ensuring adequate riboflavin can be a helpful adjunct in some cases.

 Folic acid is a synthetic form often found in supplements and fortified foods.
 Methylfolate (L‑methylfolate) is the active, bioavailable form the body uses directly.
 People with MTHFR variants may benefit more from methylfolate than from folic acid.